browserengineering/book/book/intro.md

 The book then moves on to details and advanced features that flesh out the architecture of a real browser’s rendering engine, based on my experiences with Chrome.
-After finishing the book, you should be able to dig into the source code of Chromium, Gecko, or WebKit, and understand it without too much trouble.
+After finishing the book, you should be able to dig into the source code of Chromium, Gecko, or WebKit and understand it without too much trouble.

 I hope the book lets you appreciate a browser's depth, complexity, and power.
-I hope the book passes along its beauty---its clever algorithms and data structures, its co-evolution with the culture and history of computing, its centrality in our world.
+I hope the book passes along a browser's beauty---its clever algorithms and data structures, its co-evolution with the culture and history of computing, its centrality in our world.
 But most of all, I hope the book lets you see in yourself someone building the browser of the future.